symbol/symbol-docs/source/guides/mosaic/getting-mosaic-information.rst

 Getting the mosaic information
 ##############################

-Get the ownership, divisibility, duration, and flags for a given :doc:`mosaic <../../concepts/mosaic>` identifier.
+Get the ownership, divisibility, duration, and flags for a given mosaic identifier.

 *************
 Prerequisites